 Thanks for your interest in the work we do at SLC.
 We're here to help your students.

 SLC provides a wide range of tutoring services to students.
-Ideally, students sign up for our services on their own by going to our online scheduling service, Tracktion at https://tracktion.oneonta.edu.
+Ideally, students sign up for our services on their own by going to our online scheduling service, Tracktion.

-Our interactions with students are confidential.
-We do not report back to faculty on a student's progress at SLC.
+Our interactions with students are kept private.
+We do not report back to faculty on a student's progress or attendance at SLC.

 What types of tutoring are available?

-When a student has trouble in a specific 100- or 200-level course, s/he will be assigned to a peer tutor.
-Those assigned to peer tutors will meet once weekly for one hour per session.
+- When a student has trouble in a specific 100- or 200-level course, they can request a small-group peer tutoring appointment .

-If a student is concerned about study skills (time management, test taking skills, test anxiety, etc.) or reading, s/he will be assigned an academic coach.
+- If a student is concerned about study skills (time management, test taking skills, test anxiety, etc.) or reading, they can request an academic coach.

-Students who need help brushing up on basic math skills will be assigned an academic coach (if one is available).
+- Students who need help brushing up on basic math skills can request an academic coach (if one is available).

-If a student wants help with a writing assignment (essay, research paper, report, etc), s/he can sign up for a one-time, half-hour writing consultation with a professional tutor in the Writing Center.
+- If a student wants help with a writing assignment (essay, research paper, report, etc.), they can sign up for writing consultation with a professional writing specialist in the Writing Center.

 We can help students with writing

-If you are teaching a course that requires papers from your students, please let your students know that SLC’s Writing Center services are available.
-Our goal is to help students with writing processes with the goal of improving the overall development of the writing. .
+If you are teaching a course that requires essays from your students, please let your students know that SLC’s Writing Center services are available.
+Our goal is to help students with writing processes with the goal of improving the overall development of the writing.

-If there are specific students who you think would benefit from our instruction, please recommend that they come to SLC to arrange for an appointment with a professional tutor.
+If there are specific students who you think would benefit from our instruction, please recommend that they request an appointment to meet with an Academic Coach for writing in Tracktion.

 While your encouragement to the student to seek assistance at SLC is usually very helpful, please do not require students to come to the Writing Center.
-Their investment in their work with us is important for us to achieve success.
-Forcing the issue does not tend to aid in
+Their investment in their work with us is important for them to achieve success.
+Forcing the issue does not tend to aid in development of such investment.

 We can help students with reading and study skills

 Please let your students know that we have both peer and professional tutors.
 Our free peer tutoring program can assist students with comprehending course content.
-Our academic coaches can help them with study and reading strategies.
+Our academic coaches, on the other hand, can help them with study and reading strategies.